YJJfish/C-Compiler/README.md

     a;				//What does this mean?
 An expression or an empty declaration "int;"?
     ```

-    One resolution is to inhibit empty variable declaration.
+    One resolution is to inhibit empty variable declarations.
 However, in our language, we resolve this conflict by make yacc prefer expressions with a single variable name to empty variable declarations.

     ```C++
     /*In function body*/